ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    Repository
       A central location in which files (e.g., data, code, documentation) are stored and managed.

+   RRFS
+      The `Rapid Refresh Forecast System <https://gsl.noaa.gov/focus-areas/unified_forecast_system/rrfs>`__ is NOAA's next-generation convection-allowing, rapidly-updated, ensemble-based data assimilation and forecasting system currently scheduled for operational implementation in 2024.
+It is designed to run forecasts on a 3-km :term:`CONUS` domain.

    SDF
       Suite Definition File.
 An external file containing information about the construction of a physics suite.
 It describes the schemes that are called, in which order they are called, whether they are subcycled, and whether they are assembled into groups to be called together.